EcoJulia/Diversity.jl/docs/src/api.md

 carried through the API distinguishes the types the user supplied from the types diversity is actually computed over, which differ for exactly that reason.

+Leave a required method out and you get an error naming it.
+That is worth saying because these abstract types are subtypes of `EcoBase`'s, so the fallbacks that let a plain `EcoBase` assemblage be measured directly would otherwise call back into the method you had not written, and the symptom would be a stack overflow rather than a missing method.

 ```@contents
 ```